saachikanda/Customer-Churn-Analysis-Telco-PowerBI/README.md

 - Competitor-related reasons are the #1 cause of churn

 ## Tools Used
-Power BI Online, Excel, DAX
+Power BI Online, Excel, DAX, Microsoft Azure Maps

 ## Dashboard Screenshots